PFC CSKA Sofia: 2020s

-The beginning of the decade marked CSKA Sofia's return to the European stage.
+The beginning of the decade marked CSKA's return to the European stage.
 The club earned a place in the group stage of a European tournament for the first time in ten years after eliminating FC Basel in the playoffs of the 2020-21 Europa League.

-Stoycho Mladenov was appointed as head coach for the fifth time in club history in the Summer of 2021, replacing Lyuboslav Penev.
+Stoycho Mladenov was appointed as head coach for the fifth time in club history in the summer of 2021, replacing Lyuboslav Penev.
 After defeating FK Liepāja, NK Osijek, and Viktoria Plzeň in the qualifying rounds of the UEFA Europa Conference League, the club reached the group stage.

 In April 2022, after it became apparent that the club would not win the title, Mladenov abruptly resigned and was replaced by Alan Pardew, the club's technical director, who became the first Englishman ever to manage CSKA.

-Alan Pardew would resign from his position on June 1st of the same year, after bad results and a racist incident where CSKA fans threw bananas at part of black players during a game against Botev Plovdiv.
+Pardew, however, would resign two months later following a racist incident where CSKA fans threw bananas at black players during a match against Botev Plovdiv.

+For the following 2022-23 season, the club was managed by serbian football legend Saša Ilić, with whom the Reds came tantalizingly close to winning the title, losing it in the final match to rivals Ludogorets by a single point after Ivan Turitsov missed a penalty in the 95th minute.

+Club identity and supporters

+According to many surveys, CSKA Sofia is one of the two most popular clubs in Bulgaria with approximately 190,000 organized supporters in 799 fan clubs around the world, in almost every country in which there is a large number of Bulgarians.
+The official fan club was formed in 1990, which to date is the oldest one in the capital of Bulgaria.